squaresurf/elm-commonmark/README.md

 tests that use [puppeteer](https://pptr.dev/) and elm reactor to test that this implementation follows the spec.
 This library will be pre 1.0.0 until it implements the full spec.

+### Running Specs

-You can run the specs via `yarn spec`
+1. In one terminal run `elm reactor` in the specs dir.

-Note: the spec script will start elm reactor so make sure that isn't running before running `yarn spec`.
+2. Run `yarn spec` in another terminal anywhere in the repo.

 ### Slight Deviation